Univalence in locally cartesian closed infinity-categories: Factorization systems and truncation

 is a homotopy equivalence.
 But this follows from the assumption: we have already remarked that each of the maps $f_n$ is in $\F$, and since the class $\E$ is assumed to be stable under basechange, also each of the maps $p_n$ is in $\E$.
 So by orthogonality of $p_n$ with $f_n$ we do have the required homotopy equivalence. \end{proof}

-\begin{corollary} In an $\i$-topos, the class of $n$-truncated maps is local ($-2\leq n < \infty$).
-The class of hypercomplete maps\footnote{[HTT 6.5.2.21]} is also local (and of course the class of all maps is local). \end{corollary} \begin{proof} Both the factorization system of $n$-connected maps\footnote{Following Joyal~\cite{Joyal:CRM}, we define {\em $n$-connected} to mean left orthogonal to $n$-truncated.
-In an $\i$-topos this agrees with Lurie's notion of $(n+1)$-connective.} and $n$-truncated maps and the factorization system of $\infty$-connected maps\footnote{A map is $\infty$-connected if it is $n$-connected for all $n$.} and hypercomplete maps are stable by [HTT 6.5.1.16]. \end{proof}
+\begin{corollary} In an $\infty$-topos, the class of $n$-truncated maps is local ($-2\leq n < \infty$).
+The class of hypercomplete maps is also local (and of course the class of all maps is local). \end{corollary}

+{Indeed, each of the classes listed is the right orthogonal class of a stable factorization system, the class of $n$-truncated maps by Proposition~\ref{nconnstable}.
+Regarding hypercomplete maps, recall that a map is {\em $\infty$-connected} if it is $n$-connected for all $n\geq -2$.
+These form a basechange stable and saturated class of maps, and constitute therefore\footnote{[HTT 5.5.5.7]} the left class of a factorization system, whose right class is by definition the class of hypercomplete maps ([HTT~6.5.2.21]).}

-\begin{blanko}{$\Q$-quasi-left-exact localization.} A localization $L:\P\to\C\subseteq\P$ is called is {\em $\Q$-quasi-left-exact}, with respect to a class of maps $\Q$ in $\C$ (closed under equivalences), when for each pullback square in $\P$
+\begin{blanko}{$\Q$-quasi-left-exact localization.} A localization $L:\P\to\C\subset\P$ is called is {\em $\Q$-quasi-left-exact}, with respect to a class of maps $\Q$ in $\C$ (closed under equivalences), when for each pullback square in $\P$

 the natural comparison map $L(X') \to L(Y') \times_{L(Y)} L(X)$ belongs to $\Q$. \end{blanko}